Keats/vincentprouillet/content/blog/overview-package-management-python.md

 Almost 3 minutes.
 Running it again right after took 55s.
 Any action dealing with packages takes a minimum of 30s on my machine.
 I did say in the introduction that speed is not too important but Pipenv does test the limit of that affirmation.
-I also got many errors like `An error occurred while installing django-filter==1.1.0!
-Will try again.` which I didn't get while using the other tools in this article or plain old `pip`.

 Lastly, I found the UX of the whole tool to be pretty awkward or buggy: